-- 21 "Therefore it is necessary that of the men who have accompanied us all the time that the Lord Jesus went in and out among us- - 22 beginning with the baptism of John until the day that He was taken up from us-one of these must become a witness with us of His resurrection." - 23 So they put forward two men, Joseph called Barsabbas (who was also called Justus), and Matthias. - And they prayed and said, "You, Lord, who know the hearts of all men, show which one of these two You have chosen - 25 to occupy this ministry and apostleship from which Judas turned aside to go to his own place." - 26 And they drew lots for them, and the lot fell to Matthias; and he was added to the eleven apostles.
+- And they prayed and said, "You, Lord, who know the hearts of all, show which one of these two you have chosen - to take the place in this ministry and apostleship from which Judas turned aside to go to his own place." - And they cast lots for them, and the lot fell on Matthias, and he was numbered with the eleven apostles.